pgomez-r/42M/CURSUS/inception/guide/07_DOCKER_NGINX.md

 ## Step 1.
 Introduction to Docker

 A docker image is a set of environments required to run certain software.
-It differs from virtualbox-type emulators in that the container does not contain a full-fledged operating system, the container uses the Linux kernel and not everything is placed inside it, but only the programs and libraries necessary to run the software.
+It differs from virtualbox-type emulators in that the container does not contain a full operating system, the container uses the Linux kernel and not everything is placed inside it, but only the programs and libraries necessary to run the software.

 Thus, the container weighs significantly less than the emulated system.
 Let's see this clearly.
 Let's see how much our OS weighs when installed.: